0x3F3F/0x3F3F.github.io/_posts/2018-10-14-CastYoutube.md

 ##############################################################################################
 #
 #	     Script:  ytplay.sh
 #	     Author:  Iain Benson
-#		Desc:	Stream Youtube using omxplayer (HW acceleration)
+#	     Desc:	  Stream Youtube & other sites using omxplayer (HW acceleration)
 #                 Caters for Playlists as well as single URLs.
 #
 #        Some Notes:
 #                 *Sound*
-#				omxplayer doesn't use ALSA or Raspi confib setting, but detects automagically
+#                 omxplayer doesn't use ALSA or Raspi config setting, but detects automagically
 #                 Can force with -o flag that has options: hdmi, local, both
 #
 #                 *Launch from Phone (via Share manu)*
 #                 Use Termux.
 Create script in bin called 'termux-url-opener'
 #                 Leave it to that script to kill existing ytplay instances
 #
 #        Dependencies:
 #                 omxplayer
 #                 youtube-dl
 #                 jq
 #                 A Raspberry Pi :)
 #
 ##############################################################################################